atmb4u/scopemate/README.md

 ### Integrating with Other Tools

-You can use ScopeMate's JSON output with other project management tools:
+You can use scopemate's JSON output with other project management tools:

 - Import tasks into JIRA using their API
 - Convert to CSV for import into spreadsheets